 For an in-depth look at the muddy fun, take a look at our 2017 Mud Day photo albums, with photos taken both by our own photographers and by photographers from USFWS, 2016 Mud Day photo album, and 2015 Mud Day photo album.

 What is International Mud Day all about?

-International Mud Day is a celebration started in 2008 in Nepal and Australia, designed to connect people with nature.
+International Mud Day is a celebration that started in 2008 in Nepal and Australia, designed to connect people with nature.
 Several other countries now take part in the event including the United States through the celebration in Ithaca!
-In 2012, the first International Mud Day Celebration in the Northeast USA took place at the Hands-on-Nature Anarchy Zone in Ithaca Children's Garden!
+In 2012, the first International Mud Day Celebration in the Northeast USA took place at the Hands-on-Nature Anarchy Zone in Ithaca Children’s Garden!

 Each Mud Day is specific to the community in which it occurs.
 In Nepal, traditional music and dances happen in the mud, and the local wildlife gets in on the action.

 In Australia, a preschool class heard that some children in Nepal, specifically those in orphanages, couldn’t participate in Mud Day because they only had one pair of clothes.
 The class raised money to provide extra clothes for the kids in Nepal and celebrated simultaneously in their schoolyard, instigating the event’s spread around the globe.
 Ithaca Children’s Garden helps provide contact with nature to all members of the Ithaca community for free year round so that no one is financially barred from connecting with nature.